This Type of Cooking Oil May Help Protect Your Memory

 “Some antioxidant compounds in olive oil can cross the blood-brain barrier, potentially having a direct effect on the brain.
 It is also possible that olive oil has an indirect effect on brain health by benefiting cardiovascular health.”

-According to the Cleveland Clinic, the blood-brain barrier is the protective lining of blood vessels located in the brain.
-It serves to keep harmful things out and keep helpful things in.
+The blood-brain barrier is the protective lining of blood vessels located in the brain.
+It serves to keep harmful things out and helpful things in.

 Get smarter with your money!